 Tunnelling and Underground Workings: underground work areas such as caverns, electrical vaults, tunnels, or sewer systems may have exposure to NORM (particularly radon gas), in areas where NORM is present in surrounding rock.
-Canada, was developed by the Federal Provincial Territorial Radiation Protection Committee to harmonize standards throughout the country.
-Additionally, in certain situations, transportation of NORM falls under the federal regulations on the use of radioactive material, under the Nuclear Safety and Control Act.

 WHAT ARE THE HEALTH RISKS?

 The primary health risk of concern when dealing with NORM, is the potential for developing cancer, as the ionizing radiation that it emits is a known carcinogen.
 An increase in exposure to ionizing radiation results in a small increase in the risk of developing cancer.